 After walking the Royal Mile, we visit Edinburgh Castle.
 Overlooking the city from the grassy hilltop of the Castle Rock, the fortress itself looks as though it has been carved from the very stone upon which it sits.
 It is powerful yet elegant, lavish yet wholly inviting to anyone fortunate enough to find themselves standing at the castle gate.
 These are doors and walls and windows that have seen kings and queens, saints and sinners, voyagers from all corners of the world.
 And now us.Jacqueline E. Smith

 There will be no shortage of sights and wonders when traveling to Scotland to take your imagination to new heights.
 One of the first things that come to mind when thinking of Scotland is castles, but we do not usually think of a large capital city as a place to find one.
-We have seen castles in cities before, but 90% of them what we see are well into the countryside.
+We have seen castles in cities before, but 90% of them we see are in the countryside.
 In the case of Edinburgh, you are in luck if you are sticking to the city.

 In the heart of Edinburgh, high on top of an extinct volcano, proudly sits Edinburgh Castle.
 It is hard to miss as it seems to be a crown adorned on top of royalty, as it should rightly be.

 The Path to Edinburgh Castle